rhino-linux/unicorn/README.md

+### Issues Tracker

+To report issues or propose new features for this repository, visit [our tracker](https://github.com/rhino-linux/tracker).

 # Rhino Linux XFCE4 Dotfiles
 Here are the XFCE4 Dotfiles.
 These files customize the interface to best suit your needs as a Rhino Linux user.
 Enjoy a start menu that lets you easily read man pages, search the web using DuckDuckGo, search for your files, read Wikipedia, run programs in a Teriminal, and open webpages at the press of the ENTER key.
 Use a terminal that is eye-catching.
 Experience a XFCE experience like never before!